Measure 11 reform, other criminal justice bills, move forward

 Marijuana conviction changes

-Frederick insists the name of the bill, the same as a marijuana holiday, is purely coincidental.
 Tens of thousands of Oregonians — Frederick estimated 75,000 — have possession of marijuana convictions on their record.
 This can stop them from getting a job or housing, he testified.

 The proposal looks to clean up a 2015 policy that went for the same effect, allowing people to get their records expunged.
 However, it turns out that's a costly and time-consuming process.
-This bill directs the Oregon Department of Justice to seek out those convictions and set them aside.
+SB 420 directs the Oregon Department of Justice to seek out those convictions and set them aside.
 However, many drug possession charges don't clearly lay out which drug the offender possessed, making the ability to estimate how many marijuana charges there are in the state a difficult task.

 An amendment to the bill makes it easier for someone to come forward saying they have such a charge.